 4K Hard Drives on Windows operating systems

-Windows 10 and Windows 8 need not be restricted to 512 bytes HDD or 512E 4K HDDs.
+Windows 11, Windows 10, and Windows 8 need not be restricted to 512 bytes HDD or 512E 4K HDDs.
 They are good with handling 4K sector hard disk drives.

-According to Microsoft, Windows 7 SP1 and Windows 8 would be able to support both 512 bytes and 512E hard disk drives.
-Windows 8 and Windows 10 will also be able to support 4K drives without the need to create logical sectors of 512 bytes.
+According to Microsoft, Windows 7 SP1 and Windows 8 could support both 512 bytes and 512E hard disk drives.
+Windows 11/10/8.1 will also be able to support 4K drives without the need to create logical sectors of 512 bytes.
 We’ll call the 4K drives without 512 logical sectors as native 4K drives.

 Here are some points that Microsoft laid out for clarification on what features function on 4K native drives: